loharp/SoftTrans/README.md

 https://drive.google.com/file/d/14Hmt0n8L08MGTYW_rc7H_ux9dgnBi9yI/view?usp=sharing

 Step-2:
-Create a directory, such as "SoftTrans" and keep this translation model including the other files (sample.en, trans.sh and bpe.model) provided in this directory
+Create a directory, such as "SoftTrans" and keep this translation model including the other files (sample.en, trans.sh and bpe.model) provided in this repository

 Step-3:
 Open the "trans.sh" and make sure that the file names and paths are correct.
 You can change the paths if you want.
 Note that the "src=en" and "tgt=fr" are used to denote the source-language (English) and target-language (French) codes.
 The "sample.en" contains two input sentences in English.
 You can change*** the sentences.